-This course will assume that you've taken the prerequisites, Principles of Micro and Macro.
-Calculus is not a prerequisite although I will occasionally use it to help more advanced students get a fuller understanding.
+This course assumes that you have prerequisites of a basic undergraduate course in statistics, a course in Calculus, and a familiarity with computers enough to quickly learn new programs.
 I will use other math freely and often.
-Stats doesn't require any high-level math (occasionally we will take derivatives or integrate, but only to illustrate a point).
-But stats does require a willingness to work with algebra and plow through the applicable formulas.
+Matrix algebra is not a prerequisite although I will occasionally use it to help more advanced students get a fuller understanding.
+Stats requires a willingness to work through the algebra and plow through the applicable formulas.
 However, that said, the point of doing it on a computer is so that the machine can do the donkey work while you worry about bigger questions - so what? why? what does it mean? what else do I need to know? what other hypotheses could present the same pattern?